libretime/libretime/docs/admin-manual/setup/configuration.md

 Optionally, you may wish to edit the file `/etc/airtime/airtime.conf` to set the PostgreSQL database host, and the username and password to connect to the database with.

-You can also set options for RabbitMQ messaging and the LibreTime server in this file, although you should not normally need to adjust the defaults unless you are running a large LibreTime system distributed across multiple servers.
+You can also set options for RabbitMQ messaging and the LibreTime server in this file, although you shouldn't normally need to adjust the defaults unless you are running a large LibreTime system distributed across multiple servers.
 To run the LibreTime server in demo mode, which changes the greeting on the login page and prevents user accounts from being created or modified, set the value of _demo_ to 1.

 ```ini title="/etc/airtime/airtime.conf"
 [database]